magento/devdocs/guides/v2.1/cloud/access-acct/first-time-setup_import-prepare.md

 When you push your code, all services are configured into the associated environment per active branch of code.
 These files affect all Starter environments and all Pro Integration environments.
 To update these settings in Pro Staging and Production, you need to enter a ticket.

-## Add Magento authentication keys
+## Add Magento authentication keys {#auth-json}

 You must have an authentication key to access the {{site.data.var.ee}} repository and to enable install and update commands for your {{site.data.var.ece}} project.
 There are two methods for specifying Composer authorization credentials.

 -  **authentication file**—You must have an `auth.json` file that contains your {{site.data.var.ee}} [authorization credentials]({{ site.baseurl }}/guides/v2.1/install-gde/prereq/connect-auth.html) in your {{site.data.var.ece}} root directory.
--  **environment variable**—Alternatively, you can set up authentication keys in your {{site.data.var.ece}} project using an environment variable.
+-  **environment variable**—Alternatively, you can use an environment variable to set up authentication keys in your {{site.data.var.ece}} project to prevent accidental exposure.

 #### To create a new `auth.json` file: